PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 tag: [swift, unit-test, tdd]
 ---

-As a newbie approaching the unit test, you may find it confusing to configure your system under test (SUT).
-You may lead to unexpected error if you are not familiar with the XCTest Framework's mechanism.
-Besides, in different scenarios you might need different configurations of your SUT, and you might wonder what's the more efficient way to deal with it.
-In this article, I am gonna dive in test cases' lifecycle, and introduce a better way to create SUTs rather than initialize them in the `setUpWithError`.
+As a beginner in unit testing, you may face confusion when setting up your system under test (SUT).
+If you're not familiar with the workings of the XCTest Framework, you may encounter unexpected errors.
+Additionally, different test scenarios may require different SUT configurations, making it unclear how to set up your SUT in the most efficient way.
+In this article, I'll delve into the lifecycle of test cases and provide a better method for creating a SUT instead of initializing it in the `setUpWithError` method.

 ## A XCTestCase's Lifecycle
-A common mistake people made is like this example:
+A common mistake is like this:

 ```swift
 import XCTest